3F/web.vsSBE/_doc/Scripts/SBE-Scripts/Components/OWPComponent.md

 #### Count

-Count of errors from data:
+Count of errors from data.

 ```java